SudeepSinha09/Power-BI_Projects_Portfolio/README.md

 # Power BI Projects Portfolio

-This repository consists of six Power BI projects, and each of their reports is attached to the files.
+This repository consists of **6 Power BI projects**, and each of their reports is attached to the files.

 **The 6 Projects are:**